Physics-Informed Unit Commitment Framework for Nuclear Reactors: Unit Commitment with reactivity tracking

 \subsection{Minimum stable time constraints}

-Following a power ramp down, nuclear reactors are required to maintain a stable power level for a minimum duration before they can ramp power again.
-This is to allow operators to manage core conditions while accounting for xenon transients~\cite{noauthor_ap1000_nodate}.
-We begin by introducing three binary variables \( rd_{g,t},\ st_{g,t},\ up_{g,t} \in \{0,1\} \), defined for each reactor \( g \in G_{\text{nuc}} \) and time step \( t \in T \), as originally formulated by Jenkins et al.~\cite{jenkins_benefits_2018}.
+Following a power ramp down, nuclear reactors need to maintain a stable power level for a minimum duration before they can ramp power again.
+This is for operators to manage core conditions while accounting for xenon transients~\cite{noauthor_ap1000_nodate}.
+To capture this, we begin by introducing three binary variables \( rd_{g,t},\ st_{g,t},\ up_{g,t} \in \{0,1\} \), defined for each reactor \( g \in G_{\text{nuc}} \) and time step \( t \in T \), as originally formulated by Jenkins et al.~\cite{jenkins_benefits_2018}.
 The variable \( rd_{g,t} \) serves as a ramp down indicator and is activated (i.e., transitions from 0 to 1) when a ramp down occurs between \( t{-}1 \) and \( t \).
 Similarly, \( up_{g,t} \) indicates a ramp up over the same interval.
 Both ramp down and ramp up events are defined by a threshold change in generation by \( \delta \), as captured in \Cref{eq:delta_rampup_aux} and \Cref{eq:delta_rampdn_aux}.

-When a ramp down ends or specifically, when \( rd_{g,t-1} = 1 \) and \( rd_{g,t} = 0 \), the stable state indicator \( st_{g,t} \) is activated, requiring the reactor to remain at a constant generation level for \( \Delta t_{\text{stable}} \) hours before the next power ramp up is allowed.
-Finally, the sum of the three binary variables \( rd_{g,t}, up_{g,t}, st_{g,t} \) must equal 1 at each time step, and these binaries are only active when a unit is committed, i.e., \( z^{on}_{g,t} = 1 \). \Cref{eq:genaux_def}–\Cref{eq:commit_consistency} formalizes this logic and summarize the constraints.
-In \Cref{tab:binary_schedule} state transition of the binary variables for an illustrative ramping scenario with a stability duration of \( \Delta t_{\text{stable}} = 2 \) hours is illustrated.
+When a ramp down ends or \( rd_{g,t}\) transitions from 1 to 0 between $t-1$ to $t$, the stable state indicator \( st_{g,t}=1 \) is activated, requiring the reactor to remain at a constant generation level for \( \Delta t_{\text{stable}}\) periods before the next power ramp up is allowed.
+Finally, the sum of the three binary variables \( rd_{g,t}, up_{g,t}, st_{g,t} \) must equal 1 at each time step, and these binaries are only active when a unit is committed, i.e., \( z^{on}_{g,t} = 1 \). \Cref{eq:genaux_def} – \Cref{eq:commit_consistency} formalizes this logic and summarize the constraints.
+In \Cref{tab:binary_schedule} state transition of the binary variables for an illustrative ramping scenario with a stability duration of \( \Delta t_{\text{stable}} = 2 \) hrs is shown.